 Educating: We share the effects of child abuse as well as spiritual growth through conferences and speaking events.

 Community outreach: We are actively involved with other community programs like Celebrate Recovery and Peace for Tarpon and other trauma informed organizations.

-Therapeutic Art Group for Survivors: We provide survivors a pleasant atmosphere for grounding techniques, improve a person's physical, mental, and emotional well-being.( Individuals do not need to be a artist to take part in this group) this is held by Art Therapist Kathleen Sullivan once a month at the White Crane Clinic in Tarpon springs Fl
+Therapeutic Art Group for Survivors: We provide survivors a pleasant atmosphere for grounding techniques, improve a person's physical, mental, and emotional well-being.( Individuals do not need to be a artist to take part in this group) this is held by Art Therapist Kathleen Sullivan once a month.

 Resources: We provide resources for those with a mental illness so they can get the professional help that only a licensed mental health professional can provide.